daniloercoli/WordPress-XML-RPC-Validator/README.markdown

 WordPress plugin that checks the validity of the XML-RPC Endpoint of WordPress sites.

 If you're having throubles login into your site by using one of the WordPress mobile apps, this plugin can help you to find the real cause of the issue.
-A live version of the plugin is deployed on the following site: http://xmlrpc.eritreo.it
-Just insert your address there, and a check will be stared against your site.
-(No data will be collected on our side.
-I completely delete the logs on the server without even taking a look at them).

 **Advanced usage**